-HARRISBURG, Pa. — Penn State Harrisburg managing chef Athan Spanos won an American Culinary Foundation (ACF) gold medal for his signature dish at the National Association of College and University Food Services (NACUFS) Mid-Atlantic Regional Conference Culinary Challenge, held March 15 in Amherst, Massachusetts.
+HARRISBURG, Pa. — Penn State Harrisburg managing chef and culinary support specialist Athan Spanos has won the National Association of College and University Food Services (NACUFS) Mid-Atlantic Regional Conference Culinary Challenge and earned a Gold American Culinary Federation (ACF) medal.

 Spanos represented Penn State in the competition in Binghamton, New York, April 4 to 6, as he competed against chefs from other colleges and universities in the Mid-Atlantic region.
 The required ingredient in this year’s competition was squid.

 Spanos’ dish of squid ink pasta with crispy Rhode Island oyster, poached squid sausage, sautéed curry clam, batonnet zucchini, and pan roasted butternut squash in a saffron cream sauce thoroughly impressed the judges and the entire conference.
 He not only won the competition, but also earned a Gold ACF medal.
 These are both firsts for Penn State.

 Spanos said he was proud to be the first Penn State chef to win the regional culinary challenge and take gold.

 “I was humbled to be there and wanted to make our team/University proud,” he added.
 “I practiced many times at our campus, working on the dish with my cooks and management staff.
 Going into the national challenge, I am going to keep my same plan as before: work fast, clean and organized.
 I will make some very small adjustments to the dish — plating techniques — but nothing major.”